kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ### Goals

-- Allow resource drivers to declare that node-local preparation and/or unpreparation is optional for devices.
+- Allow resource drivers to declare that node-local operations (preparation and clean-up) are optional for devices.
 - Propagate this configuration from the `ResourceSlice` to the final allocated `ResourceClaim.Status.Allocation` result.
-- Update the kubelet to skip driver lookup and gRPC preparation/unpreparation steps when node preparation or clean-up is explicitly configured as skipped.
+- Update the kubelet to skip driver lookup and gRPC preparation/unpreparation steps when node operations are explicitly configured as skipped.
 - Maintain backward compatibility: by default, all existing DRA drivers must continue to require node-local preparation and unpreparation.